 Universal Async/Sync Timer

 A decorator that works on both synchronous and asynchronous functions requires runtime detection of whether the wrapped callable is a coroutine function.
-Using asyncio.iscoroutinefunction() at decoration time, the factory returns the correct wrapper variant.
+Using inspect.iscoroutinefunction() at decoration time, the factory returns the correct wrapper variant. asyncio.iscoroutinefunction() was deprecated in Python 3.14 (CPython issue gh-122875, contributed by Jiahao Li and Kumar Aditya) and is scheduled for removal in Python 3.16; inspect.iscoroutinefunction() has been the canonical form since Python 3.5 and is the correct choice for all new code.

 import asyncio